AlessandroRossi87/DiscoverSchoneberg/README.md

   - The hero section includes a photograph with a text overlay with the title of the website in uppercase and the description of the activities offered on this website.
   - On very wide screen I decided to let the hero text be on the top half of the hero box for stylistic reasons.
-  - The section gives a clear idea of what to expect scrolling down the website and has a beautiful picture of the iconic Rathaus Schöneberg Metro station in Rudolph-Wilde-Park.
+  - The section gives a clear idea of what to expect scrolling down the website and has a beautiful picture of the iconic Rathaus Schöneberg (Schöneberg City Hall) Metro station in Rudolph-Wilde-Park.

 ![Hero](https://github.com/AlessandroRossi87/project1discoverschoneberg/blob/main/assets/readmeimgs/hero.png)